Q.1. Is aerial yoga dangerous?

 Ans.
 Aerial yoga is nothing but traditionally practiced yoga.
 Rather, it helps to do advanced or difficult yoga poses on a yoga swing or trapeze.

-In the normal yoga position on the ground, we feel pain or hard for advanced postures.
+In the normal yoga position on the ground, we feel pain or hard in advanced postures.
 In mid-air yoga or aerial yoga, we can perform those hard poses very quickly with our whole body engagement!

 Q.7.Is aerial yoga good for your back?